thoughtful-web/settings-page-wp/README.md

 # Create Settings Pages for WordPress

-This PHP library is a quick, easy way to add a settings page to your plugin or theme.
-It uses your configuration file to create a settings page and sanitized database options for your WordPress plugin or theme.
-Each field you configure is a registered WordPress Option so filters and actions can observe them.
+This PHP library provides a quick, easy way to add a settings page to your plugin or theme.
+One configuration file defines both your settings and the page that manages them.

 ## Table of Contents